 I am not what one would call organized.

-Case in point: I accidentally grabbed my 4-year-old son’s goggles instead of my own on a recent trip to Park City Mountain Resort--without my son.
+Case in point: I accidentally grabbed my son’s goggles instead of my own on a recent ski trip--without my son.
 It did not end well.

 Packing for a family winter vacation can be stressful.
 But I, the self-professed Queen of Disorganization, have found an easy way to keep my family of four organized.